angelorosu/RiskNet-Systemic-Risk-Forecasting-from-Multilayer-Market-Graphs/README.md

 # Deep Multilayer Graph Kernels for Systemic Risk Prediction

 **What it is:**
-A concise implementation of the framework from Rosu et al. (April 2025) that predicts systemic risk in financial markets by leveraging deep graph kernels on multilayer networks (intra- and intersector).
+A concise implementation of a framework that predicts systemic risk in financial markets by leveraging deep graph kernels on multilayer networks (intra- and intersector).

 **Key Components:**
 - **Data Prep:** Load historical price data, compute log-returns, build sector-based node lists.